TheDXBNightsTeam/NNH-AI-Studio/replit.md

 - TypeScript for type safety across the application
 - Tailwind CSS with custom OKLCH color system for styling
 - Dark mode theme as default
+- Proper `"use client"` directive on all client components

 **UI Component System**:
 - Radix UI primitives for accessible component foundation